Bravos-Power/pyoframe/docs/learn/get-started/installation.md

 | *Integer variables cannot be used with quadratic objectives.  |

 !!! tip "Don't see your preferred solver?"
     Don't hesitate to [request another solver](https://github.com/Bravos-Power/pyoframe/issues/144).
-We can easily add support for other solvers, particularly Mosek, given sufficient interest.
+We would gladly consider adding support for other solvers, particularly Mosek which would be easy to support given sufficient interest.

 ## Step 3: Install the solver